Director, Global and Federal Affairs

 Courtenay Dusenbury – Partnerships and Capacity Building

-Today, Courtenay Dusenbury, MPH, leads The Task Force for Global Health’s Global Partnership for Zero Leprosy (GPZL), but as a child she had political aspirations.
+Today, Courtenay Dusenbury, MPH, leads The Task Force for Global Health’s Global and Federal Affairs and she formally led The Task Force’s Global Partnership for Zero Leprosy (GPZL), but as a child she had political aspirations.
 During a family trip to Washington, D.C., a debate about health care costs in the House of Representatives caught her attention.
 “Everyone else in my family was bored and wanted to leave, but I was completely enamored with the discussion,” she recalls.
 “The idea of bringing together disagreeing parties, getting support for legislation, and making a difference by enacting laws was really exciting to me.”